twisha-ahuja/spot-negotiation-agent/README.md

 A human plays the transporter and negotiates a freight rate, in chat, against an AI procurement agent (Claude, GPT, or Gemini - swappable per session).
 The AI has a hardcoded target rate and walk-away rate that are never shown to the human.
-Every call is optionally traced to Langfuse.---
+Every call is optionally traced to Langfuse.

 <!-- tp -->